Blackbraid: History

-The album melds conventional black metal with elements of traditional indigenous music, such as the Native American flute, and acoustic interludes.
-It was released to general critical acclaim, featuring on Rolling Stone's Best Metal Albums of 2022 list, Metal Injection's list of best underground metal albums of 2022, and Decibels Top 40 Albums of 2022 list.
-Following its independent release on Bandcamp, it reached #1 on the website's metal chart and charted at #2 across all genres, in addition to being named one of the site's best metal releases for August 2022.
+The debut album Blackbraid I was released in August 2022.
+Krieger, a multi-instrumentalist, wrote and performed the album except drums, which were played by Neil Schneider.
+The cover art was created by Adrian Baxter.
+The album melds conventional black metal with indigenous music, such as the Native American flute, and acoustic interludes.
+The album was released to general critical acclaim, featuring on Rolling Stone's Best Metal Albums of 2022 list, Metal Injection's list of best underground metal albums of 2022, and Decibels Top 40 Albums of 2022 list.
+Following its independent release on Bandcamp, it was named one of the site's best metal releases for August 2022.